Preliminary activity requirements

 - the activities proposed to be carried out on the land

 - when and where the activities will be carried out

 - the resource authority holder's contact details or those of their representative.

 The initial entry notice should also include a copy of:

 - the Land Access Code

-- any code or code of practice that applies to the activities proposed in the notice.
+- any relevant code or code of practice made under a resource Act that applies to the authorised activities for the resource authority

-Note: Resource companies are no longer required to provide copies of entry notices to the Department of Natural Resources, Mines and Energy.
+Note: Resource companies are no longer required to provide copies of entry notices to the Department of Resources.
 In addition, the Mines Online system can no longer be used to generate entry notices.
-A notice of entry template can be used to help meet the entry requirements.

 Waiver of entry notice

 A landholder can choose to waive the requirements for entry notices by providing a written waiver.
 The waiver notice must include a statement that the landholder has been advised that they are not required to give a waiver.